peterxu30/lane30/README.md

 - First time user education (FTUX): Simple instructions on how to play.
 - Dynamic screen scaling: The game maintains the same aspect ratio regardless of device dimensions.
 - Dynamic resolution scaling: The game maintains the same visual fidelity (PPI) regardless of device resolution.
-- Fixed refresh rate: The game maintains the a constant tick rate regardless of device refresh rate.
+- Fixed refresh rate: The game maintains a constant tick rate regardless of device refresh rate.

 # Testing